codingJWilliams/BBCInventathon/README.md

-## BBCInventathon brain training game - Python version
+## BBC Inventathon brain training game

-This is a python version that is unfortunately serval stages behidn the node/js version
+This is a python version that is unfortunately serval stages behidn the node/js version due to unexpected delays in finding a libary to detect keypresses.

 **_WARNING UNTESTED!_**